LukeH1993/Blog-ruby-on-rails/README.md

 # Blog A Blog

-This is a practise Ruby on Rails web application when I first started learning web development.
+This task was a practise with making Ruby on Rails web applications when I first started learning web development.
 The web application demonstrates simple Ruby on Rails and CRUD functionality.

 ## Getting Started
 * Clone this repository into your terminal.